-Technical College: Start College Now (SCN):
+Technical College: Start College Now (SCN) and High School Academies:

 This program allows students in grades 11-12 to take courses through the WI Technical College System.
 SCN applications are due to the school board each year by Oct 1 for spring classes and March 1 for fall classes.
 SCN applications are distributed though the HS Counseling Office.
-Students participating in "HS Academies" with a technical college are to fill out the SCN application as well.
+Students participating in "High School Academies" with a technical college are to fill out the SCN application as well.
+High School Academies are contracted courses with a technical college; the courses taken and credits earned through high school academies are subject to the 18 credits paid for by the school district.